anirbansen17/FitTrack/README.md

-# LIVE SITE
-🔗 Live version of this site is available <a href="https://anirbansen-fittrack.netlify.app/" target="_blank">here</a>

-# FitTrack
-FitTrack || A Fitness Navigator
+# FitTrack - A Fitness Navigator
+FitTrack is a fitness application that helps you track your workouts with ease.
+Whether you're a seasoned athlete or just starting your fitness journey, FitTrack has got you covered.
+From tracking your runs to recording your hikes, FitTrack makes it simple to keep tabs on your progress and stay motivated.
+Explore the features below to learn more about how FitTrack can help you reach your fitness goals!

-# FEATURES
+# Features

-👉 Map where user clicks to add new workout (best way to get location coordinates)
+🌍 Interactive Map: Click on the map to add new workouts, making it convenient to pinpoint your workout locations.

-👉 Geolocation to display map at current location (more user friendly)
+📍 Geolocation: Display the map at your current location for a more user-friendly experience.

+📝 Workout Forms:

-👉 Form to input distance, time, pace, steps/minute
+Input distance, time, pace, and steps/minute.

-👉 Form to input distance, time, speed, elevation gain
+Input distance, time, speed, and elevation gain.

-👉 Display all workouts in a list
+📋 Workout List: View all your workouts in a comprehensive list format.

-👉 Display all workouts on the map
+🗺️ Map Display: See all your workouts visually represented on the map for better visualization.

-👉 Store workout data in the browser using local storage API
+💾 Local Storage: Store your workout data in the browser using the local storage API for easy access and persistence.

-👉 On page load, read the saved data from local storage and display
+🔄 Automatic Data Retrieval: Upon page load, FitTrack automatically retrieves and displays your saved workout data from local storage.

 # IMAGES
 📸 ![img-1](./screenshots/image-2.png)

+# LIVE SITE
+🔗 Check out the live version of FitTrack <a href="https://anirbansen-fittrack.netlify.app/" target="_blank">here</a>

+Start tracking your fitness journey today with FitTrack!